-Vincent Chetail is Professor of International Law at the Graduate Institute and Director of the Global Migration Centre.
-He is a board member of the Geneva Academy and, from 2004 to 2012, was the Geneva Academy’s Research Director.
+Vincent Chetail is Professor of International Law at the Graduate Institute, Head of the International Law Department and Director of the Global Migration Centre.
+He is President of the board of the Geneva Academy and, from 2004 to 2012, was the Geneva Academy’s Research Director.

 He is also Editor in Chief of Refugee Survey Quarterly, Senior Research Associate at the Refugee Law Initiative (University of London), as well as a member of the Academic Network for Legal Studies on Immigration and Asylum in Europe and the General Assembly of the International Institute of Human Rights.

 His areas of research relate to refugee and migrant law, humanitarian law and human rights, international criminal law, collective security and peacekeeping.